-The AC power socket on the cabinet back is point of entry for power at the scoreboard display.
-From this point, the line side of AC passes through a 5 amp fuse on the way to the Mean Well SP-320-24 power supply module.
+The AC power socket on the cabinet back is the point of entry for power at the scoreboard display.
+From this socket, the line side of AC passes through a 5-amp fuse on the way to the Mean Well RSP-320-24 power supply module.
 The fuse is AG style and should only be replaced with a fuse of the same style and rating.

 Power connections are made along a row of screw terminals on one side of the power supply module.
-The Mean Well SP-320-24 module provides 18.9 VDC to the numeric LED displays and drivers.
+The Mean Well RSP-320-24 module provides 18.9 VDC to the illuminated digits and indicators along with the driver.
 If you replace a power supply module, check the output voltage to make certain it is set to 18.9 VDC.